darklen84/dag_factory/docs/README.md

->Note: You also needs to change the constructor parameters of the corresponding class to be `std::unique_ptr` or `std::shared_ptr` as well.
+>Note: You also needs to change the constructor parameters of the corresponding classes to be `std::unique_ptr` or `std::shared_ptr` as well.

 Here is a quick comparasion of the two: